CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ![img.png](assets/casperholders_mobile_staking.png)

+The app was also tested on an iOS device with a Ledger Nano X without any issues.

 ## Overall Impression of usage testing

 The reviewer was facing some issues to correctly install and run the app.
 The OP responded to his problems and the reviewer was able to run and test the app locally.

-The reviewer recommands to the OP to add more details in the README to prevent questions about how to running the app.
+The reviewer recommands to the OP to add more details in the README to prevent questions about how to build and run the app.

 Except that, the app meets the acceptance criteria.